AssaultBirdSoftware/Virtual-Pokemon-Tabletop/README.md

 Want to help?
 Just make a fork and follow these rules

 1: Code needs to be Commented, Documented, Formatted and Tested.
-2: Changes made need to be made in the "Alpha" Branch.
-This is where all the latest changes are.
+2: The code we are working on is in the "Alpha" Branch, Edit and make changes in here to keep upto date
 3: Pull request into the "Alpha" branch, I will look and accept it there.

 All help would be appreciated. and this project is done in C# Using WPF.